Altered mug shots spur probe into Greek police beatings

 He said police believed the injuries occurred when the suspects resisted arrest rather than when they were in custody.

-The leftist Syriza opposition criticized Dendias’s comments and demanded an investigation into allegations by the families of the men saying they had beaten in police custody.
+The leftist Syriza opposition criticised Dendias’s comments and demanded an investigation into allegations by the families of the men saying they had beaten in police custody.

 Greek news websites also published a letter by the mother of one of the suspects accusing the police of treating her son brutally because of his anti-establishment beliefs.